-While the significance of VQD and SSVQE in the context of quantum computing can hardly be overestimated, they are both plagued by a number of unpleasant limitations and shortcomings.
-For instance, to determine the $K$-th eigenstate, VQD needs to calculate each of the first $K-1$ eigenstates in separate, preceding calculations.
-Even worse, as $K$ increases its numerical predictability deteriorates due to an intrinsic accumulation of errors \cite{PhysRevResearch.3.013197}.
+While the significance of VQD and SSVQE in the context of quantum computing of excited states can hardly be overestimated, they are both plagued by some unpleasant limitations and shortcomings.
+For instance, to determine the $K$-th eigenstate, VQD needs to calculate each of the first $K\!-\!1$ eigenstates in separate, preceding calculations, and, as $K$ increases, its numerical predictability deteriorates due to an intrinsic accumulation of errors \cite{PhysRevResearch.3.013197}.
 Those deficiencies are overcome by SSVQE in the sense that the or\-tho\-gonality is fulfilled automatically.
 The resulting individual eigenstates, however, are optimal only on average, without control over the errors, and their calculation in the first place required additional classical or quantum resources.
-It will be the ultimate accomplishment of our work to propose a quantum eigensolver for computing excited states which overcomes these and related shortcomings and limitations.
-In order to achieve this, we exploit the effect of quantum parallelism to variationally determine various excited states simultaneously, rather than individually in separate calculations.
-At the same time, flexible auxiliary weights still provide full access to various individual states.
-Due to this and the distinctive nature of our VQE --- the simultaneous preparation of various excited states --- crucial physical quantities such as energy gaps and transition amplitudes \emph{between} eigenstates can subsequently be extracted in a straightforward manner.
+This has motivated a modification of SSVQE which assigns positive weights $\boldsymbol{w}=(w_0,..,w_{K-1})$ to the targeted eigenstates in the subspace.
+Yet, while this makes supplementary classical (or quantum) optimizations within the subspace obsolete, the impact of the choice of those auxiliary weights on the quality of the targeted eigenenergies and eigenstates has not been explored yet.